DuduNord/kalliope_neuron_openweathermap/README.md

 ## Synopsis

 Give the today, tomorrow weather or a forecast for 5 days at a specific day of the week with the related data (humidity, temperature, etc ...) for a given location.
+If the location is not found, the location is equal to the wrong city name but the latitude and longitude are equal to 0.

 ## Installation
 ```